-But making these color mixing bottles can be tricky, so keep reading for the step-by-step directions.
+But making these sensory bottles using baby oil can be tricky, so keep reading for the step-by-step directions.

-Several years ago Dr. Jean shared a color mixing bottle recipe; I gave it a try and it worked!
+Several years ago Dr. Jean shared a sensory bottles with baby oil recipe; I gave it a try and it worked!
 I did tweak a few of the ingredients from the original recipe because they were easier to find.

-You may also be able to find these types of color mixing bottles from school supply stores, but they are pricey.
+You may also be able to find these types of sensory bottles with oil from school supply stores, but they are pricey.
 Don’t get me wrong, I ordered a set one year after I held a garage sale to pay for them (#truestory) and they were worth every penny.

 Color Mixing Sensory Bottle Ingredients

-Let’s start with the ingredients you’ll need to make your own orange color mixing bottle.
+Let’s start with the ingredients you’ll need to make your own orange sensory bottle with oil.
 Be sure to save or pin this blog post so you’ll have the ingredients available on your mobile device while you’re shopping.

 - Mineral Oil